Stock control for the environmental management of designated sites

 For the purposes of payment, it is assumed that each ewe or gimmer that you remove will benefit 0.8 hectares of moorland.

-Applications for stock disposal and Scottish Upland Sheep Support supplement should be restricted to the number of ewes or gimmers (rounded down to the nearest whole number) within a stocking rate of one ewe or gimmer per 0.8 hectares of usable area in each field parcel.
+Applications for stock control and Scottish Upland Sheep Support supplement should be restricted to the number of ewes or gimmers (rounded down to the nearest whole number) within a stocking rate of one ewe or gimmer per 0.8 hectares of usable area in each field parcel.

 It is proposed that Scottish Upland Sheep Support will be payable on ewe hoggs born on Scottish holdings which have 80 per cent or more of their agricultural land in Scotland’s Basic Payment Region Three and less than 200 hectares of agricultural land in Scotland’s Basic Payment Region One.

-The supplement will only be payable on the proportion of stock disposal which takes you below one ewe hogg for every four hectares of Region Three land.
+The supplement will only be payable on the proportion of stock control which takes you below one ewe hogg for every four hectares of Region Three land.
 Further details and a calculator are provided in the supporting guidance.

 The inspectors will check:

-- you have removed the agreed number of sheep before 31 May in the first year of your undertaking and maintained the reduced number from the area subject to payment
+• you have removed the agreed number of sheep before 31 May in the first year of your undertaking and maintained the reduced number from the area subject to payment

 Click 'Download this page' to create a printer-friendly version of this guidance that you can save or print out.